platypusonmars/rafi/README.md

 ## Overview

 Welcome to Rafi's Artsy Portfolio!
-This project showcases my skills and projects.
+This project showcases his skills and projects.
 You can view the live version of the project [here](https://rafi-artsy-portfolio.vercel.app/).

 ## Contributing